Skip to main content

 Solubility rules determine what stays ionic versus what precipitates.
 AgCl is insoluble, so it forms a solid.
 NaNO₃ is soluble, so it stays as separate ions.
 You can't write net ionic equations without knowing which compounds dissociate.
 Most nitrates are soluble.
 Most chlorides are soluble except with silver, lead, and mercury.
 Memorize the rules or keep a table handy.

-The tool balances molecular equations, but understanding ionic forms helps you see what's actually happening in the beaker.
+The tool balances molecular equations, but the ionic form shows what is actually happening in the beaker.
 When your lab TA asks why precipitate formed, "because AgCl is insoluble" is the right answer, not "because the equation said so."

 Combustion & Synthesis Shortcuts